-- Business Issues related to Research
+- Business Issues Related to Research

 Compliance Reviews/Client Investigations.
-We design and conduct routine and focused compliance reviews of research policies and procedures, identifying strengths and weaknesses for our client’s consideration, and revising policies as indicated.
-We also conduct targeted internal investigations when the client believes its internal procedures, external regulations, or agreements may have been violated or an issue has been raised by a complaint or allegation.
+We design and conduct routine and focused compliance reviews of research policies and procedures, identifying strengths and weaknesses for our client’s consideration, and revising policies as necessary.
+We also conduct targeted internal investigations when the client believes its internal procedures, external regulations, or agreements may have been violated, or an issue has been raised by a complaint or allegation.
 We help research enterprises, institutional review boards, and investigators determine whether, and in what manner, their practices may not comply with federal regulations and if research activities should be altered or temporarily suspended to achieve an acceptable level of compliance.

 Integration of Research and Clinical Care.
 We advise investigators and clinical sites concerning the integration of research and clinical activities, including the proper billing procedures for medical services rendered to patients involved in clinical trials.
-We help create policies and practices that coordinate the activities of various departments, ensuring the adequacy of clinical trials budgets and preventing insurance billing that is inconsistent with the research protocols or federal reimbursement rules.
+We help create policies and practices that coordinate the activities of various departments, ensuring the adequacy of clinical trial budgets and preventing insurance billing that is inconsistent with research protocols or federal reimbursement rules.
 Billing practices in this area have been the focus of recent increased scrutiny by the federal government.

 Research Compliance Program Design and Implementation.
-We help participants in the research field design and implement compliance programs for all aspects of their operations: human research, animal research, external grant and contract funding, export controls, conflicts of interest and commitment, and research misconduct.
+We help participants in the research field to design and implement compliance programs for all aspects of their operations: human research, animal research, external grant and contract funding, export controls, conflicts of interest and commitment, and research misconduct.
 These programs are often developed and implemented – or materially revised and improved – in connection with government or other funder audits, qui tam suits, corporate integrity agreements, or other agreements reached with various federal authorities.

 Institutional Research Policies.
-We develop and revise institutional research policies concerning the rights and responsibilities of grantees and investigators, all aspects of privacy in the research process, conflict of interest issues, commercialization of intellectual property, export controls, retention and maintenance of research data and materials, and sponsored research.
-Our attorneys analyze complex regulatory requirements and clarify them into actionable guidelines for our clients.
+We develop and revise institutional research policies concerning the rights and responsibilities of grantees and investigators, all aspects of privacy in the research process, conflict of interest issues, the commercialization of intellectual property, export controls, the retention and maintenance of research data and materials, and sponsored research.
+Our attorneys analyze complex regulatory requirements and distill them into actionable guidelines for our clients.
 We have developed numerous guidance materials and operating forms to assist IRB and IACUC members, staff, and investigators in complying with regulatory requirements, such as procedures manuals, model informed consent forms, protocol review checklists, and adverse event reporting forms.
 We have developed guidelines for billing compliance, time and effort reporting, and other sponsored research administration rules, and have assisted clients in preparing for AAHRPP and AAALAC accreditation.